Social impact bond: United States

-Federal: The U.S. Department of Housing and Urban Development (HUD) announced in 2013 it will provide $5 billion in grant dollars to assist in the rebuilding and strengthening effort following Hurricane Sandy and encouraged the five states impacted by the storm to make use of Pay for Success strategies where appropriate.
+Federal: The U.S. Department of Housing and Urban Development (HUD) announced in 2013 it will provide $5 billion in grant dollars to assist in the rebuilding and strengthening effort resulting from Hurricane Sandy and encouraged the five states effected by the storm to make use of Pay for Success strategies where appropriate.
 In 2013, the Department of the Treasury issued a Request for Information (RFI) that will help design a proposed $300 million Incentive Fund to further expand Pay for Success.
 The Fund is intended to encourage cities, states and nonprofits to test new Pay for Success models.
 This same Fund was also part of the President's commitment of nearly $500 million in the 2013 Budget to expand Pay for Success strategies.

 Children and families

 United Kingdom

-Social Finance worked with UK local authorities to assess the potential for social impact bonds to improve family support services.
+Social Finance worked with UK local authorities to assess the potential for social impact bonds to improve family assistance services.
 These studies assessed the potential of social impact bonds to fund preventive and early intervention services which improve outcomes for children and generate cost savings for Local Authorities.

-In March 2012 Manchester City Council announced a social impact bond to fund Multi-dimensional treatment foster care.
+In March 2012 Manchester City Council announced a social impact bond to fund multi-dimensional treatment foster care.

 Australia

-New South Wales: The Government of New South Wales, Australia, announced on 20 March 2012 that it will develop three pilots in the area of child protection, foster care and juvenile justice.
+New South Wales: The Government of New South Wales, Australia, announced on 20 March 2012 that it will develop three pilots for child protection, foster care and juvenile justice.
 One of the child protection pilots is with a consortium involving the Benevolent Society, Westpac Bank and the Commonwealth Bank of Australia.
-The other child protection pilot is led by UnitingCare Burnside, a division of UnitingCare Australia.
-The juvenile justice pilot to be delivered by Mission Australia did not go ahead.
+The other child protection pilot is managed by UnitingCare Burnside, a division of UnitingCare Australia.
+The juvenile justice pilot to be delivered by Mission Australia was not initiated.

 United States

 Utah: In August 2013, the Goldman Sachs Urban Investment Group (UIG) together with the United Way of Salt Lake and J.B.
 Pritzker formed a partnership to create the first ever Social Impact Bond designed to finance early childhood.
-Goldman Sachs and Pritzker jointly committed up to $7 million to finance The Utah High Quality Preschool Program, a high impact and targeted curriculum focused on increasing school readiness and academic performance among at-risk 3 and 4 year olds in Utah.
+Goldman Sachs and Pritzker jointly committed as much as $7 million to finance The Utah High Quality Preschool Program, a curriculum emphasizing increasing school readiness and academic performance among at-risk 3 and 4 year olds in Utah.

-Illinois: On 5 May 2014, the State of Illinois announced the state's first Pay for Success (PFS) contract will increase support for at-risk youth who are involved in both the child welfare and juvenile justice systems in Illinois.
-The first contract awarded under this innovative initiative will go to One Hope United, in partnership with the Conscience Community Network (CCN).
+Illinois: On 5 May 2014, the State of Illinois announced the state's first Pay for Success (PFS) contract will increase assistance for at-risk youth who are involved with both the child welfare and juvenile justice systems in Illinois.
+The first contract awarded by this innovative initiative will go to One Hope United, in partnership with the Conscience Community Network (CCN).